Skip to content

 33. Percentage of supply traceable to mill level?

 100% of the company's supply is traceable to the mill level.
-An additional point has been awarded as all of the company's refineries and crushing facilities have RSPO SCC under IP.
+An additional point has been awarded as many of the company's refineries and crushing facilities have RSPO SCC under IP.

 34. Time-bound commitment to achieve 100% traceability to plantation level?